codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_3_memory_translation_granule_size.md

 ---
 With a 4KB granule size, a single level of lookup can resolve up to 9 bits of IA.
 If an implementation has a 35-bit input address range, IA[34:0], Table D4-10 on page D4-1654 shows that lookup must start at level 1, and that the initial lookup must resolve IA[34:30], meaning it resolves 5 bits of address: This 4-bit reduction in the required resolution means:
 * The translation table size is divided by 2^4, giving a size of 256B.
-* The TTBR requires 4 more bits for the translation table base address, which becomes TTBR[47:8].
+* The TTBR requires 4 more bits for the translation table base address, which becomes TTBR[47:8].(译者注：TTBR 中保存了 translation table base address，该 address 会对齐到 translation table size，因此在 table size 变化时，TTBR 中的 base address 的位数也会相应的变化)
 ---

 When using the 64KB translation granule to translate the maximum IA size of 48 bits, Table D4-10 on page D4-1654 shows that a level 1 lookup must resolve only IA[47:42].
 This is 6 bits of address, compared to the 13 bits that can be resolved at a single level of lookup.
 This 7-bit reduction in the required resolution means: